binipringle/crim-outline/index.md

 (3) Repealed by L.2019, c.
 1, § 9, eff.
 Jan.
 22, 2019.

 (4) Being eighteen years old or more and with intent to cause physical injury to a person less than eleven years old, the defendant recklessly engages in conduct which creates a grave risk of serious physical injury to such person and thereby causes the death of such person.
 Manslaughter in the first degree is a class B felony.

-**New York Penal Law § 125.21 Aggravated manslaughter in the second degree** A person is guilty of aggravated manslaughter in the second degree when he or she recklessly causes the death of a police officer or peace officer where such officer was in the course of performing his or her official duties and the defendant knew or reasonably should have known that such victim was a police officer or peace officer.
-Aggravated manslaughter in the second degree is a class C felony.

-**New York Penal Law § 125.22 Aggravated manslaughter in the first degree** A person is guilty of aggravated manslaughter in the first degree when:

-(1) with intent to cause serious physical injury to a police officer or peace officer, where such officer was in the course of performing his or her official duties and the defendant knew or reasonably should have known that such victim was a police officer or a peace officer, he or she causes the death of such officer or another police officer or peace officer; or

-(2) with intent to cause the death of a police officer or peace officer, where such officer was in the course of performing his or her official duties and the defendant knew or reasonably should have known that such victim was a police officer or peace officer, he or she causes the death of such officer or another police officer or peace officer under circumstances which do not constitute murder because he or she acts under the influence of extreme emotional disturbance, as defined in paragraph (a) of subdivision one of section 125.25.
-The fact that homicide was committed under the influence of extreme emotional disturbance constitutes a mitigating circumstance reducing murder to aggravated manslaughter in the first degree or manslaughter in the first degree and need not be proved in any prosecution initiated under this subdivision.
-Aggravated manslaughter in the first degree is a class B felony.

 **New York Penal Law § 125.25 Murder in the second degree** A person is guilty of murder in the second degree when: